 1. Make-up sex

 It tops the list, hands down.
 If you two had a nasty fight the night before, give yourselves the time to calm down and follow up with some steamy make-up sex.
 Sure you wouldn’t feel as passionate as you would on any other morning, but getting intimate with your partner after a fight will help you move past the disagreements from earlier.
-It will bring two of you close together after playing opponents.
+It will bring two of you to close together after playing opponents.

 Related reading: Try these 9 things to make it up to him!